Information on the planned improvement works to Twickenham Station.

 If you have an urgent enquiry during the building works, the developer has established a 24-hour helpline for emergencies and can be contacted on 07971 125180.

 You can sign up to receive updates from Solum to keep up-to-date with the latest developments.

 Throughout the course of the redevelopment, there will be weekend/bank holiday closures of the station to enable trackside work.
-Visit the South West Trains website to keep informed of these dates.
+Visit the South Western Railway website to keep informed of these dates.